Trans+ Health Equity Workgroup

 The Need

-Previous research conducted by the Student Health Center (SHC) demonstrated a need to improve the SHC's gender-affirming medical care.
-The workgroup was created to co-design innovations that would support trans and non-binary students contemplating or pursuing gender-affirming care.
-This would be done through collaboration with NYU students, SHC staff, and LGBTQ+ center staff.
+Previous research conducted by the Student Health Center (SHC) revealed a need to improve the SHC's gender-affirming medical care.
+To address this, a workgroup was created to co-design innovations that would support trans and non-binary students seeking gender-affirming care.
+The workgroup consisted of NYU students, SHC staff, and NYU LGBTQ+ Center Staff.

 Discovery Research

-Based on the data, the workgroup decided to focus on improving the NYU webpage related to gender-affirming services in order to make the process of seeking care more accessible and understandable to students.
+Beyond the survey data, another consideration in choosing a project direction was the workgroup's timeline.
+Ultimately, the workgroup decided to focus on improving the NYU webpage providing information on gender-affirming services and appointments.
+Our goal was to make the process of seeking care more accessible and understandable for students.

 Usability Testing